Optimizing our ressources consumption: industrial practices which are improving

 Moreover, the Arkema group took actions, based on local constraints and on the sites' activities that concern a wide variety of issues, including better monitoring of consumption, installation of flowmeters, introduction of leak detection programmes, changing the technologies, upgrading fire-fighting circuits, recovering rainwater, and recycling water from scrubbing or boiler condensates.

-In the United States, in 2013 Arkema Inc. invested into a new cooling tower at its Memphis site, which should enable the facility to reduce its water usage by some 2 Mm3 over the coming years.
+In the United States, in 2013 Arkema Inc. invested into a new cooling tower at its Memphis site, which should enable the facility to reduce its water usage by 1.5 Mm3 in 2014 and should lead to an economy of 2 Mm3 per year over the coming years.

 Access to water for all is a key issue